sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 The images were acquired under a variety of conditions and vary in the cell type, magnification, and imaging modality (bright field vs. fluorescence).
 The images can be in RGB, RGBA and grayscale format, based on the modality in which they were acquired.
 For color images, a third dimension encodes the "channel" (e.g. Red, Green, and Blue).

-number of train samples:  570   number of test samples:  100.
+* Number of train samples:  570.
+* Number of test samples:  100.
+* Each image is reshaped to (128,128,3)

 When plotting random images for the train set, we can clearly see that they differ from each other, for example, we can see that the first image is grayscale where the third image is pink and purple.